 Filing a Petition

 The first step in the process is to file a petition with the probate court.
-This step also includes the validation of the will before the distribution of any assets it contains.
+In California, this is a Petition for Probate, which is a judicial council form.
+This step also includes the validation of the will, if any, and seeks the appointment of a personal representative (administrator or executor) to administer the estate.

 Sending Notices & Taking Inventory

-The administrator will then take the time to comb through all of the decedent’s assets and determine the estate’s total value.
-It is important to note the value of the items within the estate is determined by their value at the date of death rather than the present.
+The administrator will then take the time to comb through all of the decedent's assets and determine the estate's total value.
+It is important to note the value of the items within the estate is determined by their value at the date of death rather than the present value.
 This process is not only crucial in simply determining the value of assets in question, but it also provides a way of proving that all assets were accounted for and distributed properly.
+The value of the assets is also utilized to determine compensation for the personal representative and for the attorney for the personal representative.

 Distributing Assets & Closing the Estate